magoo/forecast-documentation/IN-THE-WILD.md

 Example of full worms: [Blaster](https://en.wikipedia.org/wiki/Blaster_(computer_worm)) and [Sasser](https://en.wikipedia.org/wiki/Sasser_(computer_worm)), [Code Red](https://en.wikipedia.org/wiki/Code_Red_(computer_worm)), [Samy Worm](https://en.wikipedia.org/wiki/Samy_(computer_worm)), and [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet).

-Worms may be indiscriminate (or not) with target selection and this should be included in the forecast if desired.
+Worms may be indiscriminate (or not) with target selection and this should be included in a scenario if desired.
 For example, the Stuxnet worm discriminated against multiple qualifiers to limit its spread (d), whereas Blaster had none.